srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     _Be sure to replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub._

-    > [!NOTE] If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
+    > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
 This will allow the command to continue as expected.

     The `--device-id` parameter is optional and allows you to monitor the events from a single device.
 If the parameters is omitted, the command will monitor all events sent to the specified Azure IoT Hub.